aaberg/linux-terminal-lightning-talk-presentation/presentation.md

 -> Linux terminal <-

-63 is the number of chromosomes found in the offspring of a donkey and a horse.
 64 is number of golden disks in the myth of the Tower of Hanoi.
 65 is the minimum grade required to pass an exam, or class, in many areas.
 66 is the number of years of the longest hiccups on record by an American pig farmer from 1922 to 1987.